 Littleleaf Trail is a 1.4 mile lightly trafficked loop trail located near Queen Creek, Arizona that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 $6.00 entry fee, lots of parking, outhouses.

 It cost to get in.
 Usually don't have $ with me.
 Luckily I did!?!
 Bikes horses and hikers all share the same trail